chmartin/chmartin.github.io/_posts/2019-03-21-EPL-History-Diversity.md

 My goal today is to attempt to study the following questions:

 1. How has national origin of players evolved in EPL history?
-2. Were teams who recruited more international tallent more successful?
+2. Were teams who recruited more international talent more successful?

 This post will focus less on the `python`, but to recreate the things I show you need to use `pandas`, `numpy`, `matplotlib`, `seaborn`, and for an added bonus I made a few viz's with [Tableau Public](https://public.tableau.com/profile/christopher.martin1729#!/).
 The jupyter notebook where I did these studies can be found [here](https://github.com/chmartin/FBref_EPL/blob/master/Nat_Studies.ipynb).